chael-ai/midil-kit/docs/docs/modules/midilapi.md

 These configurations define how your MidilAPI application runs, including network settings.
 They are typically loaded at application startup, often managed by the `midil` CLI's `launch` command.

-##  JSON:API Query Parameters
+##  JSON API Query Parameters

-MidilAPI simplifies parsing common JSON:API query parameters like `sort` and `include`.
+MidilAPI simplifies parsing common JSON API query parameters like `sort` and `include`.

 __Location__: `midilapi/dependencies/jsonapi.py`